Skip to content

 Delete scheduled SMS

-If you send SMS messages using the sendtime parameter to schedule the sms for a specific time.
-You can send us DELETE requests for the ID of the scheduled message and remove it from the queue.
+If you send SMS messages using the sendtime parameter to schedule the sms for a specific time, you can send us DELETE requests for the ID of the scheduled message and remove it from the queue.

 DELETE /rest/mtsms/{id:int}